Golden Balls: Home versions

-A video game was released on the Nintendo DS and Wii platforms, and another version for mobile devices was released in 2007.
+A video game was released on the Nintendo DS and Wii platforms, and another version for mobile devices was released in November 2008 by Mindscape.
 In 2008, an interactive DVD game was released by Channel 4.
 Other versions include an electronic board game in 2007 and a card game in 2008.

 International versions

 An Argentine version aired on América Televisión in 2008, hosted by Horacio Cabak.